 - 2. Afterwards check (and, if necessary, go back to 1):

-- □ correctness:
+- □ correctness;

 - completeness:

-- Are there details missing in the proof?
+- · Are there details missing in the proof?

 - → Maybe an extra lemma is in place?

 - Can one easily generalize some results (without extra pain)?

 - Are all notions properly defined?

 - → Insert extra definitions...

 - □ Can one simplify the proofs?

 - · Often the definitions are clumsy.

-- · Being slightly less general might simplify the proofs dramatically.
+- Being slightly less general might simplify the proofs dramatically (but sometimes the opposite is true...).